Permits for Construction

 - Has not applied for a permit at another address within two years;

 - Accepts inherent responsibilities for the work authorized by the approved permit;

 - Agrees to hire properly licensed contractors (licensed in the state of Georgia) for any work that is not performed by the owner;

 - Performs work in accordance with all applicable codes and strictly adhere to the inspection schedule; and

 - Submits a signed and notarized Homeowner’s Affidavit.
-(This form may be obtained at our office from the Deputy Building Official)
+(Click here)

 If your home is located within a 100-year floodplain, and there is substantial damage to your home, contact the City’s Floodplain Administrator at 912-651-6510, ext.
 1895 or email to determine if you must bring your home into compliance with the City’s Flood Damage Prevention Ordinance.